 The Associate in Fine Arts in Art (A1020A) is being phased out.
-A new Associate in Fine Arts in Visual Arts (A10600) will be offered starting Fall 2017.
+Since Fall 2017, a new Associate in Fine Arts in Visual Arts (A10600) is offered.
 Depending on your progress in the A.F.A. in Art, you can choose to stay and finish that degree or you can discuss the possibility of switching to the A.F.A. in Visual Arts with Professor Lori Lorion.
 Please do not switch programs without consulting Professor Lorion!

 Associate in Fine Arts in Art for students who have started the degree PRIOR to Fall 2017.

 The Associate in Fine Arts in Art degree is designed to prepare students to transfer to a Bachelor of Fine Arts degree program at a senior college or university.
 Students will receive a foundation in color, design, drawing and fundamentals of studio techniques.
 Upon completion, they should be able to present a portfolio of work that is strong enough to allow them to continue their work and begin an area of concentration at the senior transfer institution.